nobel-tan/IOCs/README.md

 # IOCs
-IOCs derived from research on Malicious Actors
+IOCs derived from research on Malicious Actors.